WordPress/gutenberg/packages/components/src/toggle-group-control/toggle-group-control/README.md

 This feature is still experimental.
 “Experimental” means this is an early implementation subject to drastic and breaking changes.
 </div>

 `ToggleGroupControl` is a form component that lets users choose options represented in horizontal segments.
-To render options for this control use [`ToggleGroupControlOption`](/packages/components/src/toggle-group-control/toggle-group-control-option/README.md) component.
+To render options for this control use the [`ToggleGroupControlOption`](/packages/components/src/toggle-group-control/toggle-group-control-option/README.md) or the [`ToggleGroupControlOptionIcon`](/packages/components/src/toggle-group-control/toggle-group-control-option-icon//README.md) components.

 Only use this control when you know for sure the labels of items inside won't wrap.
 For items with longer labels, you can consider a [`SelectControl`](/packages/components/src/select-control/README.md) or a [`CustomSelectControl`](/packages/components/src/custom-select-control/README.md) component instead.